 It is the student's responsibility to fulfill all academic requirements to achieve his or her selected academic major.
-It is the responsibility of the faculty and staff to advise the student and to facilitate the student's effort.
+It is the responsibility of the faculty and staff to advise the student and to facilitate the student's effort yet the ultimate responsibility to complete all academic requirements remains with the student.